 Expressing gratitude to others can also help our mental wellness while simultaneously helping others.
 Letting a coworker know that you appreciate their help on a project or thanking your partner for their love and commitment helps acknowledge the support we have in others.

 4. Practice Asking for Help

-One of the mottos that I saw a lot during 2022 was “we’re better together.”
-This is true, especially when it comes to mental wellness.
 Humans are social beings.
 We thrive on connection and belonging.
 It’s OK to seek help from others if you feel that your mental health is suffering.
 I have two sisters and we all live far away from each other.
-During the COVID-19 pandemic, we began having video chats more often.
-We were able to acknowledge that social distancing was taking a toll on our mental health and that we needed each other.
-Whether our conversations were light-hearted or more serious, it was nice to look at faces and hear familiar voices.
+We’ve began having video chats more often.
+Whether our conversations were light-hearted or more serious, it is nice to look at faces and hear familiar voices.
 Reaching out to a loved one can help brighten our mood and help us process struggles.

 April Cox is a permanency specialist II at Professional Family Care Services in Johnstown, Pennsylvania.
 She is passionate about the mental health of individuals and families and prides her work on providing practical ways to promote mental health wellness.
 April has a bachelor’s in sociology and has worked as a therapeutic staff support, family-based counselor and drug and alcohol counselor before transitioning to child welfare, where she helps foster children and foster families process past traumas.
 April is passionate about the arts and spends her evenings teaching dance classes to all ages.